MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/OEMLicenseRequirements.md

 # OEM license requirements

 The process of licensing Windows 10 IoT Core product and the OEM license agreement is provided at [Windows 10 IoT Core Commercialization](https://developer.microsoft.com/en-us/windows/iot/getstarted/commercialize/commercialterms).

+You will need to request the license agreement [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR4oorCHCXCJHla0pHy8o5GpUMlVHVkNZNVVON1ZTVUQ0T0lHS1pDV0JFVy4u).
+A member of the team will get back to you with the agreement form within 48 to 72 hours.

-As  part of signing the Windows 10 IoT Core OEM license agreement, you are required to meet these system requirements for the Windows 10 IoTCore device.
+Once you receive the agreement, you are required to sign it to meet the system requirements for the Windows 10 IoT Core device you are manufacturing and commercializing.

 ## SMBIOS Support